whyboris/utilitarianism.net/content/en/objections-to-utilitarianism/07-equality.md

 We can stipulate that both Abel and Beth would rationally prefer Risky Gamble over Safe Bet.
 They do so because their expected well-being in Risky Gamble is 50 (=(80+20) x 50%), which is higher than the expected well-being in Safe Bet of 45.[^5] So, if we follow ex ante Pareto then we should prefer Risky Gamble to Safe Bet.
 However, Risky Gamble results in an unequal outcome.
 Those who preferred Equality to Inequality must therefore also prefer Safe Bet to Risky Gamble.
 They must do so even though doing so is against the best interests of all parties concerned.

-This objection has been developed formally by the economist John Harsanyi, who proved it in his utilitarian aggregation theorem.[^6]
+This argument has been developed formally by the economist John Harsanyi, who proved it in his utilitarian aggregation theorem.[^6]

 ## Biting the Bullet